pulumi/docs/content/docs/get-started/aws/deploy-changes.md

 ```

 {{% choosable language javascript %}}
-Now that your `index.html` is in your bucket, let's modify the program to have the bucket serve the file as a static website.
+Now that your `index.html` is in your bucket, modify the program to have the bucket serve the file as a static website.
 First, you need to set the `website` property on your bucket.

 ```javascript
 const bucket = new aws.s3.Bucket("my-bucket", {